Abdulhamid97Mousa/Abdulhamid97Mousa.github.io/RHCSA-EX200-ExamPrep/README.md

 # How to get the most out of this Repo
 - Each main section of the exam corresponds to a Directory, for instance, if you wish to learn about "-3._Operate_Running_Systems_" section from the exam objectives, all you have to is to append the directory name to your http header.
-- For example: say that you want to learn "about Operate Running Systems". then, your http header should be https://www.abdulhamid97mousa.tk/RHCSA-EX200-ExamPrep/-3._Operate_Running_Systems
+- For example: say that you want to learn about "Operate Running Systems". then, your http header should be https://www.abdulhamid97mousa.tk/RHCSA-EX200-ExamPrep/-3._Operate_Running_Systems

 ![image](https://user-images.githubusercontent.com/80536675/198844372-82007e44-bca7-4b6b-a69d-ee15ece0055c.png)